British-Israeli sisters killed in West Bank shooting amid wave of violence

 Late on Friday, an Italian tourist was killed and five other Italian and British citizens were wounded when a car rammed a group in the Israeli city of Tel Aviv.

+Middle East minister Lord Ahmad said: “I condemn yesterday’s attacks in the West Bank, killing two British-Israeli nationals and injuring one other, and in Tel Aviv where an Italian national was killed and British nationals were injured.”

-British Ambassador to Israel Neil Wigan said: “My thoughts are with those affected by another horrific terror attack last night in Tel Aviv, including one Italian tourist killed.
+British Ambassador to Israel Neil Wigan added: “My thoughts are with those affected by another horrific terror attack last night in Tel Aviv, including one Italian tourist killed.

 “British people are amongst the injured.
 We are in touch with the hospital and will offer our support.”